How to Cope After "Giving Baby Up" for Adoption [3 Steps]

 You’re able to continue pursuing your goals (in your family, career, education and beyond) because you’re not raising this baby.

 You were able to give the most important gift to a family who had been waiting and desperately wishing for a child.
+To that family, you will forever be a hero.

 Your baby will grow up knowing how much they are loved by both their birth and adoptive families, and how they were, and always will be, wanted.